PippoRJ/hugo-refresh/README.md

 * Addition: Added multilanguage support.

-* Big extention: The left side menu shows tags and number of occurences dynamically generated based on the content of the pages (not from a list in the config file like in the original theme).
+* Big extension: The left side menu shows tags and number of occurrences dynamically generated based on the content of the pages (not from a list in the config file like in the original theme).

-* Addition: The theme images change colour accordingly to the main colour theme (i.e.: are now processed with `resources.ExecuteAsTemplate` and the colout is written to the resulting SVG image).
+* Addition: The theme images change colour accordingly to the main colour theme (i.e.: are now processed with `resources.ExecuteAsTemplate` and the colour is written to the resulting SVG image).

 * Addition: The _list_ and _terms_ types of pages contain a list of the post summaries.